About research supervision

 Find a Supervisor

 The Find a Supervisor tool allows students to search for a potential supervisor.
-Prospective RHD applicants are strongly encouraged to consult with academics in their chosen field prior to submitting an application for admission.
+Prospective PhD and Research Masters applicants are strongly encouraged to consult with academics in their chosen field prior to submitting an application for admission.

 The tool draws information from your researcher profile.
 For assistance with creating your profile contact firstname.lastname@example.org.